 Performance (default flavor)

 Linux Mint most definitely has an edge when it comes to speed and performance.
 On a newer machine, the difference may be barely noticeable, but on older hardware, it will definitely feel faster.
 Ubuntu appears to run slower the older the machine gets.
-If you’re going to use Ubuntu on older hardware, I recommend your go in for Lubuntu or Xubuntu.
+If you’re going to use Ubuntu on older hardware, I recommend you go in for Lubuntu or Xubuntu.

 Both Linux Mint and Ubuntu allow you to update to the new releases from the very recent version almost as soon as they are available.
 Software updates are also provided have easy-to-use updaters.
-For Ubuntu, it’s just a case of clicking on the Dash icon in the dock, and searching for the Software Updater.
-For Ubuntu, you use the software updater to check, download and install any updates (OS or apps), downloads them and then installs them.
+For Ubuntu, it’s just a case of clicking on the Dash icon in the dock and searching for the Software Updater.
+For Ubuntu, you use the software updater to check, download and install any updates (OS or apps), download them and then installs them.
 The process is similar in Mint using the Update Manager app to update your apps or OS.
 It is also worth noting that there has been some concern towards Mint’s approach to providing important updates

-While Ubuntu has software company Canonical behind it to run its development, Linux Mint relies on individual users and companies using the OS to act as sponsors, donors and partners.
+While Ubuntu has software company Canonical behind it to run its development, Linux Mint relies on individual users and companies using the OS to act as sponsors, donors, and partners.
 Both distros also have vibrant community support.

 So which one is better?
-My Verdict...
+My Verdict.

+Ubuntu has a lot going for it but it comes up on top only in 3 categories whilst Linux Mint comes top in 4 categories.
 Canonical has done a great job at keeping Ubuntu stable and secure.
 They also try well to keep their official packages as new and updated always.
 They lay down their own infrastructure (that Mint relies on).
 They provide a go-to point for transitioning OS users and companies.

 But Mint’s desktop and menus are easy to use whilst Ubuntu’s dash can be sort of confusing especially for new users.
 It’s the gate that ex-Windows users walk through and as such is the most welcoming to such persons.
-Mint gives more in terms of the pre-installed software but finding and installing software from Ubuntu’s Software Center can be a little more easier.
+Mint gives more in terms of the pre-installed software but finding and installing software from Ubuntu’s Software Center can be a little easier.

-So I’m choosing Mint over Ubuntu, but don’t get me wrong, Ubuntu with Unity is awesome once you know what you are about.
-But with Canonical chasing unification of the desktop and mobile with Unity 8, I do belive Linux Mint in its current state is wee bit superior to Ubuntu.
-Mint is possibly "Ubuntu done better”.
-Overall, Linux Mint with Cinnamon feels far more polished than Ubuntu with Unity.
+So I’m choosing Mint over Ubuntu, but don’t get me wrong, Ubuntu is awesome once you know what you are about.
+I do believe Linux Mint in its current state is a wee bit superior to Ubuntu.
+Mint is possible “Ubuntu done better”.
+Overall, Linux Mint with Cinnamon feels far more polished than Ubuntu with “Unity like Gnome”.